Create index in MongoDB

 Create index in MongoDB query

-The output contains the default _id index and the newly created index name_1.
+The output contains the default _id index and the newly created index name_1 as shown in the screenshot above.

 Read: MongoDB group by multiple fields

 In MongoDB, we can also build multiple indexes at once.
-For creating the multiple indexes, we have to use createIndexes() and pass the multiple keys into an array.
+To create multiple indexes, we use createIndexes() and pass the various keys into an array.

 Syntax: